filovirid/solveme/antire/README.md

 1. Each directory contains a sample in .zip file.

-2. Each directory has a 'README.md' file which has some questions related to crackme file, learning objectives followed by the solution.
+2. Each directory has a 'README.md' file which has some questions related to one anti-debug technique file, learning objectives followed by the solution.

 #### List of challenges